-The Project is located within a historical mining area and benefits from established infrastructure, including a road and hydro-powerline to the Box deposit.
+Goldfields is located within a historical mining area and benefits from established infrastructure, including a road and hydro-powerline to the Box deposit.
 Nearby facilities and services in Uranium City include bulk fuel, civil contractors, and a commercial airport.
-The Project has a history of gold production (64,000 oz produced between 1939 and 1942), numerous exploration drilling campaigns (over 1,000 drill holes) and historical mining studies by previous owners of the Project.
+Goldfields has a history of gold production (64,000 oz produced between 1939 and 1942), numerous exploration drilling campaigns (over 1,000 drill holes) and historical mining studies by previous owners of the Goldfields Project.

-The Project received Provincial Ministerial approval under the Environmental Assessment Act in May 2008 to proceed with the development of an open-pit mine at the Box deposit, and a mill with a processing capacity of 5,000 tonnes per day.
+The Goldfields Project received Provincial Ministerial approval under the Environmental Assessment Act in May 2008 to proceed with the development of an open-pit mine at the Box deposit, and a mill with a processing capacity of 5,000 tonnes per day.

-During the nine-month period ended September 30, 2023, the Company incurred resource property expenditures of \$78,528 on the Goldfields Project (year ended December 31, 2022 - \$1,260,169) primarily related to technical reviews, compilations, and assessments aimed at advancing the Project through a suitable transaction, as outlined in the Company's News Release dated August 8, 2023.
+During the year ended December 31, 2023, the Company incurred resource property expenditures of \$90,289 on the Goldfields Project (year ended December 31, 2022 - \$1,260,169) primarily related to technical reviews, compilations, and assessments aimed at advancing it through a suitable transaction, as outlined in the Company's News Release dated August 8, 2023.